What is the New Employee Success Program?

 NESP will promote a mentorship culture grounded in the values of the institution,

-ensuring new employees are respected, valued and supported.
+ensuring probationary employees are respected, valued and supported.

 Probationary employees will experience a smoother transition into the institution,